cesarpizarra/simple-express-app-structure/README.md

 - **`utils/`**: Utility functions that are used across the application.
 These functions typically perform common tasks like validation, formatting, or calculations and are kept separate for reusability.

-- **`.env/`**: This file contains environment variables for your application, such as database credentials or API keys.
+- **`.env`**: This file contains environment variables for your application, such as database credentials or API keys.
 Using a package like dotenv, these variables can be securely loaded into your app.

 - **`node_modules/`**: This directory contains all your project’s dependencies, managed by npm (or yarn).
 It’s automatically created when you run npm install and should be excluded from version control using .gitignore.

-- **`README.md/`**: A markdown file to document your project.
+- **`README.md`**: A markdown file to document your project.
 It typically includes a description of the project, setup instructions, and other relevant details for developers or users.